Cherry Blossoms in Toronto’s High Park are expected to reach peak bloom later this week due to rising temperatures.

 Trackless Train:

 This year, Trackless Train will be running again.
-Trackless Train is a 30-minute scenic ride weave through the park, picking up other passengers along the way.
+Trackless Train is a 30-minute scenic ride weaves through the park, picking up other passengers along the way.
 Tickets can be purchased from the train operator.
-The tickets allow for one stopover and you can hop back on.
+The tickets allow for one stopover, and you can hop back on.

 WHERE: Most of the Cherry blossoms are located along the hillside beside Grenadier Pond.